google-parfait/tensorflow-federated/docs/tutorials/README.md

 and wait for the result.
 Trying to do so will give the error `“RuntimeError:
 This event loop is already running”`.

-This issue is present when running the TFF tutorials in Jupyter notebooks.
+This issue is present when running the TFF tutorials in Google Colab or Jupyter notebooks.

 The fix is to:

 1. Install [nest_asyncio](https://pypi.org/project/nest-asyncio/) by either:

-    1.  `pip` install the package from within the notebook.
+    *   `pip` install the package from within the notebook.

         ```python
         !pip install --quiet --upgrade --user nest_asyncio
         ```

-    1.  `pip` install the package in the same virtual environment that the IPython kernel is installed.
+    *   `pip` install the package in the same virtual environment that the IPython kernel is installed.

         ```python